pvarcholik/CppTraining/README.md

 # C++ Training

-The purpose of this training is to offer engineers a hands-on, progressive learning experience that covers both foundational and modern C++ practices through practical exercises.
+The purpose of this training is to offer engineers a hands-on, progressive learning experience that builds both foundational and modern C++ proficiency through guided implementation challenges.

 ---